Kingfisher Inn's Fishing Calendar

 September

 A transitional month.
 The tides rise in September, and the redfish begin to pod in the westside lagoons again, this time feeding on the white shrimp population that is nearing maturity, and crabs.
-The birding action resumes in September and October and continues through November.
+The sand is usually very good in Setptember.

 October

-A better month than September, as a rule.
-The birding action increases, and continues into November.
+The birding action resumes and continues through November.
 Redfish begin schooling in preparation for their late autumn spawning near the passes.

 November